A geometric view on the generalized Proudman-Johnson and $r$-Hunter-Saxton equations: Introduction and main results

 The periodic case is considered in Section~\ref{sec:periodic}.
-There, the transformation to the $L^r$-sphere does not immediately yields explicit solutions (when $r\ne 2$), but it is still very useful: in fact, it was already used in the analysis of blow-up of the solutions by Sarria and Saxton \cite{SS13}.
-Our contribution here is unveiling the geometry behind this transformation.
-Also, similar to the non-periodic case, the geometric picture yields a framework for discussing these equations in lower regularity (Lipschitz velocities).
-In a recent paper by Kogelbauer~\cite{Kog20}, explicit formulae for the flow map, up to the solution of an ODE, were obtained; it will be interesting to relate these solutions to the geometric picture on the sphere.
+There, the transformation to the $L^r$-sphere does not immediately yields explicit solutions (when $r\ne 2$), but, similar to the non-periodic case, it provides a framework for discussing these equations in lower regularity (Lipschitz velocities).
+A similar transformation for the periodic $\lambda$-PJ equation was already used in the analysis of blow-up of the solutions by Sarria and Saxton \cite{SS13}.
+Our contribution unveils the geometry behind this transformation for the $r$-HS euqation.
+In a recent paper by Kogelbauer~\cite{Kog20}, explicit formulae for the flow map of the $\lambda$-PJ equation, up to the solution of an ODE, were obtained; it will be interesting to relate these solutions to the geometric picture on the sphere.

 We note that for the non-periodic case our construction directly provides a change of coordinates that linearizes the flow of the $\lambda$-PJ equation.
 In the spirit of \cite{LM14}, this can be interpreted as an analogue of the inverse scattering transform formalism, and thus the integrability of these equations for any $\lambda\in (0,1)$ follows, and in fact to any $\lambda \in \RR$ in view of the results of Section~\ref{sec:r<1}.
 To the best of our knowledge, integrability of the $\lambda$-PJ equations was previously only known for the case $\lambda=1/2$ (the Hunter--Saxton equation), $\lambda=1$ (the Burger's equation) and $\lambda =0$.\footnote{For $\lambda=0$ the integrability of the periodic $\lambda$-PJ equation is shown in the article~\cite{LM14}.
-This proof translates directly to the non-periodic case.} Our results therefore confirm the analogue of~\cite[Problem 6]{Gib20} for the non-periodic $\lambda$-PJ equations.
+This proof translates directly to the non-periodic case.} Our results therefore confirm the analogue of~\cite[Problem 6]{Gib20} for the non-periodic $\lambda$-PJ equation.